 Community Award Finalists

-So, meet the first of our finalists in the Do Good Community category.
+So, the finalists in the Do Good Community category.

 Tendayi Ganga is a beacon in the community and is acknowledged for her leadership as a Board member of the Multicultural and Refugees Settlement Scheme and ACT Multicultural Council.
 She is also CEO of the Born to Shine organisation, an author, inspirational speaker, community broadcaster and volunteer.